 - Single dose oral diclofenac for pain relief in adults experiencing moderate or severe pain following a surgical procedure

-- Nonsteroidal anti-inflammatory drugs (NSAIDs) do not significantly increase bleeding in children having their tonsils out, and there is less nausea and vomiting when NSAIDs are used.
+- Do nonsteroidal anti-inflammatory drugs (NSAIDs) increase the risk of bleeding in children having their tonsils out?

 - Piroxicam as a single dose in treating acute postoperative pain